Azure/bicep-reps/active/0004-extensibility-support-for-deployment-stacks.md

 approach to resource deletion, which means it will keep retrying all resources until they succeed within reasonable limits.
 If brute-force is not sufficient or there's common cases where ordering is necessary, the design may need modification to fetch the deployment dependency graph from the Deployments service after stack template deployment has completed and persist it in the stack for later use.
+However, stacks service will need some type of brute force algorithm to account for problems opaque to the service.

 ## Out of scope